 - Seventh Generation

-On the whole we're left concluding, albeit somewhat anxiously, that the body of evidence (and lack thereof to the contrary) suggests that SAP appears to be safe.
-Perhaps as a testament to the apparent safety of SAP, our founder and one of the primary authors of this article, Dr. Juliet Spurrier, is using Bambo Nature diapers, which are a green diaper with SAP, for overnight diapers with her children (although Dr. Spurrier notes, emphatically, that if she knew then what she knows now about disposable diapers, she would have chosen cloth diapering for daytime use, but still used a green disposable for overnight).
+On the whole we're left concluding, somewhat anxiously, that the body of evidence (or lack thereof to the contrary) suggests that SAP appears to be safe.
+Perhaps as a testament to the apparent safety of SAP, our founder and one of the primary authors of this article, Dr. Juliet Spurrier, is using BAMBO Nature diapers, which are a green diaper with SAP, for overnight diapers with her children (although Dr. Spurrier notes, emphatically, that if she knew then what she knows now about disposable diapers, she would have chosen cloth diapering for daytime use, and used a green disposable for overnight).

 This short video will give you a feeling for SAP's unique water absorption capabilities:

 Link to Toxic Shock Syndrome

 SAP has previously been linked to Toxic Shock Syndrome (TSS).
 However, most experts do not believe the SAP itself was the cause.
 They feel that the prolonged internal-use that SAP tampons enabled, provided a breeding ground for bacteria which lead to TSS.
 In 1978 Proctor & Gamble introduced the ill-fated Rely tampon.
 The use of SAP allowed the Rely tampon to absorb an entire menstrual flow, encouraging users to use the product for a prolonged period of time without replacement.
 By 1980, the popular Rely tampon was linked to an uptick in Toxic Shock Syndrome incidents and was recalled.
 The prolonged internal-use of the Rely tampon is believed to have created an increased opportunity for growth of bacterium and thus increased risk of TSS infection.
 The use of SAP in tampons was subsequently discontinued.